HL7/davinci-crd/input/pagecontent/hooks.md

     *  `Card.detail` **SHOULD** provide enough context that a user can determine whether it is worth the precious seconds to launch an app or external link or not - ideally providing a sense of where to look for and how to use whatever link or app they do launch in the specific context of the order they're making at the time.

     *  Keep the number of cards manageable.
 Consider whether user workflow will be faster with separate cards for each link or a single card having multiple links.
-Typically using the smallest number of cards that still support descriptive actionable summaries is best.
+Typically, using the smallest number of cards that still support descriptive actionable summaries is best.

     *  When providing links, don't send the user to the first page of an 80+ page PDF.
 Keep document size short and/or provide linking directly to the section that is relevant for the context.